 Since President Correa's January 15, 2007 inauguration, his administration has focused primarily on exacting electoral and governmental reforms.
 In April 2007, a National Referendum was held, which approved the creation of a Constitutional Assembly (which would replace Congress).
-On September 30, 2007, Constitutional Assembly elections were held in which President Correa's Allianz Pias party elected 80 of the 130 members of the Constitutional Assembly, thereby giving the President a clear majority in the Assembly.
+On September 30, 2007, Constitutional Assembly elections were held in which the APP elected 80 of the 130 members of the Constitutional Assembly, thereby giving the President a clear majority in the Assembly.

-Since obtaining an Assembly majority, the Correa Administration has moved to engage industry in dialogue regarding foreign investment in Ecuador.
+Since obtaining an Assembly majority in September 2007 and his re-election and near Assembly majority again in April 2009, the Correa Administration has consistently moved to engage industry and other state enterprises in dialogue regarding foreign investment in Ecuador.
 This dialogue includes plans to re-work oil and mining agreements in place with multi-national and state-owned companies, which could include new royalty and/or windfall profit tax rates for these sectors.

 Recent and continuing announcements by the Correa Administration suggest that large-scale mining will play a significant role in the Government's plans to grow the economy for the benefit of all of the people of Ecuador.
-The company is in continuous dialogue with the MMP and the Correa Administration towards establishing large-scale mining operations in the Corriente Copper Belt.
+The company is in continuous dialogue with the MNNR and the Correa Administration towards establishing large-scale mining operations in the Corriente Copper Belt.